LolitaDias/Project1-DC_Crime_Analysis/README.md

 5. Total Number of Crimes by Day of the Week
 6. Total Number of Crimes by District
 7. Total Number of Crimes by Shift
+8. Total Number of Crimes by Time of the day